argilla-io/distilabel/docs/sections/learn/tutorial/pipeline/index.md

 1. Create a `CombineColumns` step to combine all the `generation` columns into a single column called `generations` and the `model_name` columns into a single column called `model_names`.
 2. Connect the `TextGeneration` task with the `CombineColumns` step, so the output data from the task is passed to the step that will combine all the `generation` columns.

-As the [`CombineColumns`][distilabel.steps.CombineColumns] is the last step or it's a leaf step of the pipeline because it doesn't have any successors, that means that the outputs of this step will be included in the returned [`Distiset`][distilabel.distiset.Distiset] (more information about it in [Components - Advanced - Distiset](../advanced/distiset.md)).
+As the [`CombineColumns`][distilabel.steps.CombineColumns] is the last step or it's a leaf step of the pipeline because it doesn't have any successors, that means that the outputs of this step will be included in the returned [`Distiset`][distilabel.distiset.Distiset] (more information about it in [Advanced - Distiset](../../advanced/distiset.md)).

 !!!
 NOTE
     One pipeline can have several leaf steps, which means that the outputs of all the leaf steps will be included in the returned `Distiset`, which will contain several subsets, one for each leaf step.